crawdaddie/yalce/README.md

 - references to input buffers
 - a pointer to a `node_perform` function that reads from the input buffers, and writes to the output buffers
 - a reference to the next node in the chain to compute

-the flow of a signal between nodes A and B is represented by node B containing an input buffer reference that points to the output of node A therefore node A must appear earlier in the graph than node B.

 ## build
 ```